 - Musty crawlspace air can migrate into your home.
 Due to duct leakage, your HVAC system might be pulling musty, mold-laden air from your crawlspace into your home.
 That dirty air also enters your living space through gaps and cracks in your flooring (think plumbing, electrical, and ductwork penetrations).

-- Moisture makes fiberglass insulation sag and fall down.
-Ever wonder why the fiberglass batts under your floor always fall down?
-Yes, sometimes it's due to gravity.
-Unless they're well-secured between the floor joists (they often aren't!), they'll fall down.
+- Moisture makes fiberglass insulation sag and fall.
+Ever wonder why the fiberglass batts under your floor always fall?
+Yes, sometimes it’s due to gravity.
+Unless they’re well-secured between the floor joists (they often aren’t!), they’ll fall.
 But humidity can make them fall, too.
-Moisture in the air saturates the batts, causing them to collapse under their own weight.
+Moisture in the air saturates the batts, causing them to collapse under their weight.
 So much for insulated floors!

 - Insects love warm, moist environments.
 If you like roaches, spiders, and camel crickets, head down to your crawlspace this spring.
 You might see several of them.
 Oh, and the moist wood in crawlspaces is also hospitable to – you guessed it! – termites.

-And spring is when they really start getting nasty.
+And spring is when they start getting nasty.